andrew--grant/media-active/readme.md

 ### How it works

-This very small utility script aims to do just a couple of things.
+This tiny utility revolves around the use of window.matchMedia.

-It can help you keep all of your media query breakpoints together using a succinct 'key/value' syntax.
-The key is your media query.
-The value is a function that you want to execute when this media query is activated and/or deactivated.
+I wanted a way to keep all my media query breakpoints together using a succinct 'key/value' format.
+Where *key* is a media query, and *value* is an action (function) I want to run when this media query is matched/unmatched.
+I also wanted to have my media queries checked upon page load (MediaQueryList.matches) as well as on an event driven basis (MediaQueryList.addListener).
+This is basically all this script does.

+#### Usage

-The media queries are checked upon page load (MediaQueryList.matches) and on an event driven basis (MediaQueryList.addListener).
-Your action wil be passed a truthy value that will tell you if this media query was just activated or deactivated.
-If you need the original mediaQueryList object, it is available as the second argument.
+Your actions wil be passed a truthy value, this value will tell you if the associated media query was just activated or deactivated.
+Should you need the original mediaQueryList object, as passed to event handlers when working directly with MediaQueryList.addListener, you will find it passed as the second argument.

+The key is a media query.
+The value is a function that will execute when this media query is activated and/or deactivated.
 The example below should clarify how you might go about using this.

     var actions = {